zloter/user-management/README.md

         {--amount=100000 : amount of faked account.
 Up to 100 000}";

 You can add additional type to user by tags.
-By default about 1/3 will  be an employee \n
+By default about 1/3 will  be an employee
 And 1/3 will be an lecturer (partially overlapping).

 Default amount of records is set to 100 000, but it's taking a lot of time (22 min during last try).
-Also faked data will not be added to audit.
+Faked data will not be added to audit.